-A basic 5×8 pull-and-replace bathroom remodel with a tile floor, tub with tile shower surround, semi-custom vanity, Quartz countertop, new plumbing fixtures, new mirror or medicine cabinet and new lighting will likely range from about $32,000-$45,000 depending on a lot of variables.
+A basic 5×8 pull-and-replace bathroom remodel with a tile floor, tub with tile shower surround, semi-custom vanity, Quartz countertop, new plumbing fixtures, new mirror or medicine cabinet and new lighting will likely range from about $32,000-$45,000, depending on some variables.
 Can it get below that?
 Sure, but that all comes down to figuring out what compromises you want to make and how to make design decisions that save you money.
 Can it be above that?
-Of course–there’s always another cool feature to add.
+Of course–there’s always another cool feature that can be added.

 Example #2 – Master Bathroom Remodel

-If you’re planning a bathroom remodel, and want some budgeting advice you can schedule an appointment with us and we’ll create an interactive budget specifically for your remodel.
-Schedule a call or showroom appointment below.
+If you’re planning a bathroom remodel and want some budgeting advice, schedule an appointment with us and we’ll create an interactive budget specifically for your remodel.

 For more ideas on how to help plan and budget for your next remodeling project, check out: